 Emily G. Liquin

 Hello!
 I'm a cognitive scientist studying exploration and learning in humans across the lifespan.
 I am interested in (1) how and why people seek information and (2) how differences in exploration translate to differences in learning.
 I answer these questions using experimental, developmental, and computational methods.
-My aim is to leverage the findings from my research to improve exploration and learning in real-world educational settings.
+My aim is to leverage the findings from my research to improve the efficacy of exploration in real-world settings.

 I am currently a Postdoctoral Associate in the Department of Psychology at New York University.
-I work with Dr. Todd Gureckis in the Computation and Cognition Lab and Dr. Marjorie Rhodes in the Conceptual Development and Social Cognition Lab.
+I work with Dr. Todd Gureckis in the Computation and Cognition Lab.

 I completed my Ph.D. in Psychology at Princeton University, working with Dr. Tania Lombrozo in the Concepts and Cognition Lab and Dr. Alison Gopnik in the UC Berkeley Gopnik Cognitive Development & Learning Lab.
 My graduate research was funded by the NSF Graduate Research Fellowship Program.
 I received my BA in Psychology and Cognitive Science from Northwestern University.